-ARTstor is a digital library of over 1.8 million images in the areas of art, architecture, the humanities, and social sciences with a set of tools to view, present, and manage images for research and pedagogical purposes.
-Any UML user can create an account and save collections.
-Instructor privileges allow collections to be shared by a class or the entire UML community.
-Instructors can also add their own images to their collections.
+Over 1.8 million images in art, architecture, humanities, and social sciences.
+Includes tools to view, present, and manage images -- any UML user can create an account and save collections.
+Instructors can create collections to share in a class or on campus, and can add their own images to their collections.

-Searchable database of some of the western illuminated manuscripts in the British Library.
-The Library holds one of the richest collections of medieval and renaissance manuscripts in the world, and aims to provide access to images and information about its manuscripts to students, scholars, and the general public.
+Searchable Open Access database of some of the western illuminated manuscripts in the British Library, which holds one of the richest collections of medieval and renaissance manuscripts in the world.
+Provides images of many of the most well-known early manuscripts, plus descriptions of the history and provenance of those manuscripts.

 Free full-text access to nearly 1,500,000 digital books available to download.